People's Democratic Party (Sudan)

 The People's Democratic Party was a political party in Sudan.
 It was formed in 1956 following a split in the National Unionist Party (NUP).
 Those who left the NUP to form the PDP were largely members of the Khatmiyya Sufi order.
 After a period of siding with the Umma party, the PDP would later realign with the NUP, and the two parties merged in 1968 to form the Democratic Unionist Party.

 Background

 The National Unionist Party had been founded in 1953 from supporters of Ismail al-Azhari, and members of the Khatmiyya Sufi order.
 These two factions sat uneasily with each other, and had been brought together as much for tactical reasons as for ideological cohesion.
-The initial Azhari-Khatmiyya alliance had come about because the Azhari led urban nationalists lacked a wide enough base to achieve electoral success alone, and had found greater cause with the Khatmiyya than with the Mahdiyya, who would form the Umma party.
+The initial Azhari-Khatmiyya alliance had come about because the Azhari led urban nationalists lacked a wide enough base to achieve electoral success alone, and had found greater cause with the Khatmiyya than with the Ansar, who would form the Umma party.